itsmng/wiki-backup/docs/plugins/stockmanagement-plugin.md

 ## Installation

-Installing this plugin is done following the standard process for itsm plugins, simply clone the git or download a release and place it within itsm's `plugins` folder.
+Installing this plugin is done following the standard process for itsm plugins, simply clone the git or download a release and place it within ITSM-NG `plugins` folder.

 Don't forget to set Apache rights, and enjoy !